-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-The doctor will diagnose the mumps based on these findings.

-There is no specific treatment for mumps.
-Viruses cannot be treated with antibiotics.
+There is no treatment for mumps.
+Viruses can’t be treated with antibiotics.

 - Gargle with warm salt water to soothe a sore throat.

-- Eat a soft, bland diet.
+- Eat soft, bland foods.

 If you are not vaccinated, avoid contact with someone who has mumps.
-Discuss the benefits of vaccination with your doctor.

-- Reviewed: 06/2013
+- Reviewed: 06/2018

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.